ClaraJacintho/awi_mobile/store.md

 It's an array containing every videos we retrieved from the backend.
 It is mainly used to store videos of a specific course.
 It is updated at every course selection change.
 It contains the objects describes as follows:

-- videoId: Number.
-The video ID in the database.
+- id: Number.
+The video ID.
-- videoName: String.
-The video name.
+- title: String.
+The video title.
-- videoURI: String.
-The video location.
+- videoUrl: String.
+The video URL.
-- subtitlesURI: The subtitles location.
+- vttUrl: String.
+The subtitles URL.
-- courseId: Number.
-The course the video is about.
+- averageRating: Number.
+The average rating of the video.

 ### courses

 It's an array containing the courses we retrieved from the backend.
 It contains every courses that the user subscribed to.
 It contains the following objects:

-- courseId: Number.
+- id: Number.
 The course ID in the database.
-- courseName: String.
+- name: String.
 The course name.
-- courseDesc: String.
+- description: String.
 The course description.
-- courseImgLink: String.
-The link to a hosted image representing the course.
+- picture: String.
+The link to the course image.
+- idteacher: Number.
+The course's teacher's id.
+- creationdate: Date.
+The date of creation of the course.
+- isig3: Boolean.
+If the course is for IG3.
+- isig4: Boolean.
+If the course is for IG4.
+- isig5: Boolean.
+If the course if for IG5.
+- teacher: Object.
+The teacher's information.
+- rating: Number.
+The rating the user gave.
+- averageRating: Number.
+The average rating of the course.

 ### user